CodeChain-io/foundry/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ==============

-CodeChain Foundry is a blockchain engine based on a composable module system, called _Mold_.
+CodeChain Foundry is a blockchain engine based on a composable module system called Mold.
-Users can write their own modules and additionally bring those written by others in to construct an arbitrary blockchain application.
+Users can write their own modules in addition to bringing in those written by others in order to construct an arbitrary blockchain application.
-The reason why we provide such a composable and user-configurable module system is because we want to make as much of an application configurable as possible and foster an ecosystem of reusable modules, while reusing the underlying consensus engine across all the different kinds of applications.
+The reason why we provide such a composable and user-configurable module system is because we want to make as much of the application configurable as possible and foster an ecosystem of reusable modules, while reusing the underlying consensus engine across all the different kinds of applications.

-On an execution of a transaction, that is essentially a state transition, the coordinator will be told to do so from the underlying consensus engine.
+Upon execution of a transaction that is essentially a state transition, the coordinator will be told to execute the transaction from the underlying consensus engine.
 Then the coordinator literally coordinates multiple modules constituting an application by invoking services exported by the modules to the coordinator in an appropriate order passing appropriate arguments.
-Transactions will be delivered to the responsible modules, and that the modules will handle the executions of the transactions, which might also involve communications with other modules.
+Transactions will be delivered to the responsible modules, and those modules will handle the executions of the transactions, which might also involve communications with other modules.

 ## Build